Lecturer in Manufacturing and Management

-He has a manufacturing research background and prior joining RGU Dr. A. Arivazhagan led various post-doctoral positions in the UK universities.
+Basically he is a mechanical engineer with manufacturing research background and led various academic / post-doctoral positions in the UK universities.
 This is on implementing Manufacturing / Machining / CAD/CAM/CAPP automation technologies for industries through academia giving considerable research to business impact in terms of cost & lead time reduction.
-The academia include (i) Robert Gordon University (iii) University of Birmingham (2017-2020) (ii) Queen’s University Belfast (2015-2017) (iii) Nottingham Trent University (2014-2015) and (iv) Coventry University (2013-2014).
+The academia include (i) Robert Gordon University (iii) University of Birmingham (2017-2020) (iv) Queen’s University Belfast (2015-2017) (v) Nottingham Trent University (2014-2015) and (vi) Coventry University (2013-2014).
 With his experience of more than 12+ years he has commendable ‘hands on’ skills broadly covering

-Dr. A. Arivazhagan is a Six-Sigma Green Belt for Quality (General Electric (GE)) in Manufacturing Management and a Chartered Engineer / Memeber of IMechE, UK registered with Engineering Council, UK.
-Also, he is a Member of IMechE, IET & IED, UK.
-He has high exposure over the Manufacturing / CAD/CAM/CAPP techniques / ICT’s involved in various industrial businesses (Oil & Gas / Aviation) and strong attitude over academic research-based contribution and income generation.
+Dr. A. Arivazhagan is also a 'Six-Sigma Green Belt' for Quality (General Electric (GE)) in Manufacturing Management and a Chartered Engineer / Memeber of IMechE, UK registered with Engineering Council, UK.
+He has high exposure over the Manufacturing / CAD/CAM/CAPP - Digital techniques / ICT’s involved in various industrial businesses and strong attitude over academic research-based contribution and income generation.

 1. Participation in delivery and development of the School's portfolio of courses including; course delivery and assessment, maintenance of course documentation, compliance with course review and validation procedures, student attendance, course advertising and recruitment, etc.

-- 2. Carrying out designated teaching (e.g. via lectures, seminars, tutorials, workshops, laboratory work, field trips, practicals etc.) and assessment duties in areas of expertise
+2. Carrying out designated teaching (e.g. via lectures, seminars, tutorials, workshops, laboratory work, field trips, practicals etc.) and assessment duties in areas of expertise

-- 3. Actively pursuing research activities (e.g. writing for publication, developing own research, supervising research students, establishing externally funded research projects, presenting at conferences etc.)
+3. Actively pursuing research activities (e.g. writing for publication, developing own research, supervising research students, establishing externally funded research projects, presenting at conferences etc.)

-- 4. Engagement with other staff, wherever possible, in consultancy activities relevant to the School
+4. Engagement with other staff, wherever possible, in consultancy activities relevant to the School

-- 5. Establishing and maintaining relevant professional and industrial links, as necessary, for the effective operation of the School's courses
+5. Establishing and maintaining relevant professional and industrial links, as necessary, for the effective operation of the School's courses

-- 6. Supervising undergraduate and postgraduate projects
+6. Supervising undergraduate and postgraduate projects

-- 7. Developing and maintaining expertise in subject areas
+7. Developing and maintaining expertise in subject areas

-- 8. Participating in relevant subject and course development
+8. Participating in relevant subject and course development